css566/css566.github.io/_posts/2016-04-28-PhysicalAspects_InitialSyllabus.md

 # TOPICS

-  -The way in which teams work in an agile or Kanban set-up.
+  - The way in which teams work in an agile or Kanban set-up.
   -	The organization of the teams.
   -	The workspace that is needed to follow agile or Kanban.
   -	The need for using tech-tools to establish the online boards for agile and Kanban.